 Transcripts, i.e. the "script/unscript" command also go into the /PALM/Programs/CellarDoor/Misc directory.
 These are plain text files, and have the extension .scr.

 If CellarDoor crashes before a game starts, try freeing up some internal memory (do a soft reset, for instance, or run a cache flushing utility).
 If it continues to crash and you can't get the game to start, try deleting the CellarDoorAS and CellarDoorDB databases using a File Manager utility such as FileZ (hint: they are generally right next to the program file).
-Some games also understand the "Verify" command.
-If your game starts, but crashes after a few turns, try running "Verify" to see if the file is corrupt.
+Some games also understand the "verify" (or "$verify") command.
+If your game starts, but crashes after a few turns, try running "verify"/"$verify" to see if the file is corrupt.

 If you get stuck in an endlessly screwing-up Autosave loop (try running Winter Wonderland with "Num Cols" set to 45), where you can't regain menu control over CellarDoor, you can either use a file manager to delete the CellarDoorAS database, or you can start CellarDoor with the 'down' button held (or press it immediately as you launch).
 If an Autosave session is about to be restored, you'll get a dialog box prompting you whether you'd rather just delete the Autosave file and return to the Story List.